isabella232/cf-networking-notes/extract-network-api.md

 Guardian has partially externalized its own Networking behavior.
 Network setup and teardown are implemented via `runc` prestart and poststop hooks.
 However, key networking features like `NetIn`, `NetOut`, `Info` and `Metrics` are still implemented in-process, and there are no immediate plans to externalize them.

 ## Proposed solution
 A separate OS process, `cnetd` (container networking daemon), serves an HTTP API on `127.0.0.1`.
-For now, it has two sets of endpoints.
+It exposes two categories of endpoints.

+### Guardian-facing endpoints
+Used exclusively Guardian or binaries that Guardian calls.

-### OCI hook endpoints
+#### OCI hook endpoints
-Used exclusively by the OCI hook binary (configured by Guardian) to drive network setup and teardown.
+Called by the OCI hook binary to setup and teardown the network.
 - `POST` to `/oci/hook/prestart` with
   ```json
   {